What is a chest tube?

-A chest tube is a hollow plastic tube about the width of a little finger.
+A chest tube is a hollow plastic tube.
 Your doctor puts the tube into the space around your lungs to drain away fluid, blood, or air.
-An injury, such as a punctured lung, may cause fluid, blood, or air to build up around your lungs.
+An injury to the chest or another condition may cause fluid, blood, or air to build up around your lungs.
 This buildup can also happen after some surgeries.

 Having fluid, blood, or air in the space around your lungs can cause your lung to collapse.
 It can also cause infections or breathing problems.

 How is the chest tube inserted?

 Putting in a chest tube is considered minor surgery, and it may be done while you're awake.
 You may be lying on your back or sitting up when it is done.
 Your doctor will inject medicine to numb the area of your chest where the tube will be put in.
 After your skin is numb, the doctor will make a small cut, called an incision, between two of your ribs.
 The doctor will put the tube through the incision and into the space around your lungs.